Summiteers' Accountability Partner supports behavioral change

 Things you should stop doing

 “The book is closely related to the idea behind the Accountability Partner,” says De Klijne.
 “Leadership coach Goldsmith explains that the traits that brought you to where you are today can actually prevent you from taking the next step.
-He states that we are often successful. despite certain properties, instead of thanks those properties.
-It follows that it is better to make a list of things that you not more to do, instead of the familiar list of things you need to do well wants to do it.”
+He states that we are often successful despite certain properties and not of because of those properties.
+It follows that it is better to make a list of things that you shouldn't do anymore, instead of the well-known list of things you want to start doing.”

 When Summiteers organized a session about the book's ideas, participants were offered the opportunity to complete an abbreviated pilot version of the Accountability Partner Program.